Key information

 Disclosures during the strata manager’s appointment

-Strata managers will need to provide the owners corporation with a written explanation when seeking approval for a commission or training service.
-The written explanation will need to include why approval is in the owners corporation’s interest and prescribed details including the commission amount.
+Strata managers need to provide the owners corporation with a written explanation when seeking approval for a commission or training service.
+The written explanation needs to include why approval is in the owners corporation’s interest and prescribed details including the commission amount.
 The owners will review and decide on the approval request at a meeting of the owners corporation.

 This requirement means that strata managers can't receive any commission or training service without it going through this approval process – unless it has already been included in the management agreement.
 This is the ‘contract’ the owners corporation negotiates with the strata manager when the strata manager is being appointed.

-The strata manager will need to write to the owners as soon as practicable once they become aware of any connections or interests they have in relation to their strata scheme.
+The strata manager needs to write to the owners as soon as practicable once they become aware of any connections or interests they have in relation to their strata scheme.

 Examples include if the strata manager becomes connected to a service provider the strata scheme is using, or they buy property in the strata scheme.

-The strata manager will also need to give the owners corporation written notice about certain matters before they enter into a contract on behalf of the owners corporation where they will, for example, use a related supplier.
+The strata manager also needs to give the owners corporation written notice about certain matters before they enter into a contract on behalf of the owners corporation where they will, for example, use a related supplier.

-The strata manager will need to provide more information at the AGM, including any connections they have with suppliers or the building’s developer and connections from the previous 12 months.
+The strata manager needs to provide more information at the AGM, including any connections they have with suppliers or the building’s developer and connections from the previous 12 months.

 This is on top of the strata manager’s existing obligation to disclose the commissions and training services they have received over the past 12 months, and expect to receive in the next 12 months.

-Strata managers will be banned from getting a commission on insurance if the owners corporation obtained the quote and arranged for its payment independently, without their help.
+Strata managers are banned from getting a commission on insurance if the owners corporation obtained the quote and arranged for its payment independently, without their help.

 More information and support

-NSW Fair Trading will be emailing strata managers and office bearers registered in the Strata Hub about the new disclosure obligations.
+NSW Fair Trading has emailed strata managers and office bearers registered in the Strata Hub about the new disclosure obligations.

-More information for strata managers will be available on the disclosure requirements page on the NSW Fair Trading website.
+More information for strata managers is available on the disclosure requirements page.

 Related links